Understanding your Edison/Explorer Board rig¶

 What happens if you have multiple rigs?¶

-If you have multiple OpenAPS rigs, they’re built to be polite to each other - so even if you had 2+ rigs in same room, they won’t trip each other up.
+If you have multiple OpenAPS rigs, they’re built to be polite to each other.
+Even if you had two or more rigs in same room, they won’t trip each other up.
 They “wait for silence” before issuing any commands to the pump.
 By having multiple rigs throughout a house, you can move from room-to-room without carrying rigs because the rigs will pass-off comms as you moves in and out of the rig’s range.
-Stationary rigs will not need lipo batteries and can be plugged directly into the wall from the explorer board.
+Stationary rigs will not need LiPo batteries and can be plugged directly into a wall charger from the Explorer board.